Keyboard shortcuts

 3. Applies optimizations (inlining, closure conversion, etc.)

-4. Generates native machine code with Cranelift
+4. Generates native machine code with LLVM

 5. Links with your system’s C compiler